Real talk, not listicles

-ADHD productivity, template deep dives, and brain-friendly systems.
+ADHD productivity, tool deep dives, and brain-friendly systems.
 No "just try harder."
 No listicles.
 Honest writing from people who actually have ADHD.

 You've tried Bullet Journals, Notion, Todoist, and sticky notes.
 Here's why they all failed — and the 3 principles that actually stick for ADHD brains.